rwieruch/blog_robinwieruch_content/the-soundcloud-client-in-react-redux.md

 I must say I learned a lot from implementing a project from scratch!
 It makes totally sense to set up your side project from zero to one without having a boilerplate or seed project.
 You will learn tons of stuff not only about React + Redux, but also about JavaScript in general and its environment.
 This tutorial will be learning by doing by understanding each step, like it was for me when I did this whole project, with some helpful explanations.
 After you have finished this, you should be able to set up your own React + Redux side project to provide another real world project for the community.

+> I constantly improve the tutorial.
+If you run into any problems or see room for improvements, please let me know.
+You can right away start to improve it on your own on {{% a_blank "GitHub" "https://github.com/rwieruch/blog_robinwieruch_content/blob/master/the-soundcloud-client-in-react-redux.md" %}} or ping me on Twitter or comments below.

+The whole tutorial contains a lot of information.
+I wouldn't suggest to do everything at once when you are still learning React + Redux.
+Make some breaks between the chapters.
+Once you build your first React component, don't continue with Redux immediately.
+Experiment a bit with the code, do some internal state management with React, before you use Redux for state management.
+Take your time!

 {{% chapter_header "Requirements" "requirements" %}}

 Tools and versions I used during the implementation of {{% a_blank "FaveSound" "https://github.com/rwieruch/favesound-redux" %}}: